The journal: education

 Asia session on NQ is typically low-volume consolidation.
 Price builds a range — and that range becomes a liquidity target for later sessions.

 What to note: Mark the Asia session high and low.
-These levels are tracked by the LSTrades indicator as potential sweep targets.
+These levels are potential sweep targets.
 When the NY AM session opens, price frequently raids one of these levels before reversing.

 London brings moderate volume and often produces the day's first liquidity grab.
 Price may sweep the Asia range high or low, setting up the directional bias for NY.

-What to note: London session highs and lows are also tracked as liquidity levels.
+What to note: London session highs and lows are also worth marking as liquidity levels.
 A London sweep of the Asia high, followed by a NY AM sweep back into the Asia low, is a classic NQ pattern.

 This is the session.
-Sweeps are decisive, reversals are clean, and setups that fire here have the highest probability of reaching their targets.
+Sweeps are decisive, reversals are clean, and setups that form here have the highest probability of reaching their targets.

-What to note: This is where the LSTrades indicator is designed to operate.
-All signal grading requires that the liquidity sweep happened during this session.
+What to note: This is where the LS Model operates.
+A valid setup requires that the liquidity sweep happened during this session.

 Volume drops.
 Spreads widen on some instruments.
 Price chops.
 Professional traders largely step away during this window.

 What to note: There's no edge here for most retail traders.
-The LSTrades system does not fire signals during lunch.
+The LS Model does not look for setups during lunch.

 A secondary activity window.
 Institutional repositioning and end-of-day flows can produce moves, but they're harder to anticipate and less consistent than the AM session.

 What to note: The PM session's highs and lows become liquidity levels for the following day.
-The LSTrades indicator tracks NY PM pivots for this reason.
+Mark NY PM pivots for this reason.

 Session Levels as Liquidity Targets

 Each session's high and low becomes a potential liquidity target for future sessions.
-The LSTrades indicator labels these on the chart:
+Mark these on the chart:

 The Session Trade Limit